return42/sphkerneldoc/linux_src_doc/kernel/sched/sched_h.rst

     Return highest sched_domain containing flag.

     :param int cpu:
-        The cpu whose highest level of sched domain is to be returned.
+        The CPU whose highest level of sched domain is to be returned.

     :param int flag:
-        The flag to check for the highest sched_domain for the given cpu.
+        The flag to check for the highest sched_domain for the given CPU.

 .. _`highest_flag_domain.description`:

 Description
 -----------

-Returns the highest sched_domain of a cpu which contains the given flag.
+Returns the highest sched_domain of a CPU which contains the given flag.

 .. _`group_first_cpu`: